globalcitizen/zomia/DEVLOG.md

 # Development log

+ * __2016_09_14__ (3-4 days remaining / 13 days used):
+    - Fix bug related to non-halvable tile resolutions from different screen resolutions
+    - Update linecount tool
+    - Processed and integrated 'pickup' noises (8 bit stuff sounds out of place)
+    - More research (Scythians may have influenced Dian culture: pole worship, Palaung/Karen origins in Mongolia, Pyu city-states thought to have used 'Sak' language family, etc.)
+    -

  * __2016-09-13__ (4-5 days remaining / 12 days used):
     - Discolor then slowly color-shift back to normal player footsteps when treading in blood or water
     - Added the `moss` ground feature